Information for New Students

 If you have earned fewer than 30 semester hours of credit, submit official high school transcripts in addition to all official college transcripts.

 ACT or SAT scores: ACT or SAT test scores are required for freshmen applying to a bachelor's degree program and transfer students with fewer than 30 semester hours of credit.
 These test scores are not required for students applying for an associate degree or certificate program.
 Baccalaureate-seeking transfer students with over 30 transferable semester hours do not need to submit ACT or SAT test scores.
-If you are applying to UAF for the academic year 2020-21, 2021-22, 2022-23, 2023-24, 2024-25 or summer 2025, your ACT and SAT scores will be waived.
+If you are applying to UAF for the academic years 2020-21, 2021-22, 2022-23, 2023-24, 2024-25 or summer 2025, your ACT and SAT scores will be waived.

 On test day, students taking the ACT residual test should bring: